JosephLai241/nomad/README.md

 ## "This `README` is just a bunch of GIFs.
 Where the hell is the manual?"

 The manual for `nomad` was originally this `README`, but it was too long to comfortably navigate.
-This `README` merely serves as a preview of sorts with some information.
+This `README` merely serves as a preview of sorts with some information for each feature.

 **[The manual is available here][nomad manual]** and is also linked in the About section of this repository.